 Learn Italian Accents – “Sì” Vs. “Si”

-This common Italian idiom above contains the word “sì” that means “yes”.
+This common Italian idiom above contains the word “sì” which means “yes”.

-It has to be written with the accent to differentiate it from “si” (without the accent).
+It has to be written with an accent to differentiate it from “si” (without the accent).

 This word has 2 main different meanings in Italian:

 - Lei si lava = she washes herself